-The new guidance, however, is much stricter.
-To qualify for the relief, you still need to have additional household costs that are not paid by your employer.
+The guidance now, however, is much stricter.
+To qualify for the relief now, you still need to have additional household costs that are not paid by your employer.
 However, one of the following must also apply:

 - There are no appropriate facilities for you to perform your job at your employer’s premises

 - Your job requires you to live so far from your employer’s premises that you can’t reasonably travel to them on a daily basis

 - Government restrictions require you to work from home.

 In other words, if working from home is your own choice, then you’ll no longer be eligible for the tax break.
 This will not only affect people who choose to work from home permanently, but also people who choose to mix home working with working at their employers’ premises.
 Of course, if the government introduces new restrictions that mean people have to work from home, then many more people will become eligible.

 How can I check whether I’m eligible?